 In a circle, close enough to hear each other without straining (we were sitting on the earth) someone decides on the theme ‘the story of our country, Aotearoa (New Zealand), specifically the colonisation and loss of Te Reo ( Maori language ).

-Line up objects to signify the key points in the story,
+We lined up seven rocks to signify the key points in the story :

-Then together , using only our voices and hands, create a soundscape in which we move together through each point in the story. ( Powerful listening skills are required here!)
+Then together , using only our voices and hands, we created a soundscape in which we moved together through each point in the story. ( Powerful listening skills are required here!)

-The group has to keep very aware of where everyone else is in the story, to try and keep together in the unfolding.
+The group had to keep very aware of where everyone else is in the story, to try and keep together in the unfolding.

 Facilitator notes :